microsoft/Trieste/README.md

 The project is not ready to be used outside of research.

+## Getting Started

+If you want to dive right into understanding how to use Trieste, take a look at the [`infix` tutorial language](./samples/infix/README.md), which will walk you through implementing a simple calculator language in Trieste.

 ## Using Trieste

 Trieste is a header-only C++20 library.
 To get started, you'll need to define your own `trieste::Driver`, and run it from `main`: